TrenchBoot/documentation/documentation/UseCases.md

 For this configuration TrenchBoot will "double chain wrap" the encryption key for decrypting the system where each chain wrap correlates to an authentication factor.
-Working internal to external, the system drive key is encrypted with the first wrap key that is in turned encrypted with the second wrap key.
+Working internal to external, the system drive key is encrypted with the first wrap key that is in turn encrypted with the second wrap key.
 The first wrap key is stored on a removable token device, e.g. YubiKey, and the second wrap key is sealed in a TPM NVRAM slot.
 For a system to boot it must have launched with the correct firmware and the token must be present.